ananddwivedi95/SPRING-BOOT/README.md

 # 🧩 Complete Spring Boot Learning Repository

 Welcome to the **Complete Spring Boot Learning Repository**, a structured and practical resource for mastering the **Spring ecosystem** from the ground up.
-This repository is based on the high-quality content provided by [Dilip Singh — IT Academy](https://www.youtube.com/@DilipSundarraj), a popular YouTube instructor.
+This repository is based on the high-quality content provided by [Dilip S B — IT Academy](https://www.youtube.com/@DilipSundarraj), a popular YouTube instructor known for his clear and in-depth Spring Boot tutorials.

 ---